yashikawa3/dotfiles/README.md

 ## Dracula Theme for iTerm and Wallpaper Setup

 1. Setting up Dracula Theme for iTerm.
    Open iTerm, navigate to Preferences > Profiles > Text > Color Presets... and import the theme file you downloaded.

-2. Setting up Dracula Wallpaper
+2. Setting up Dracula Wallpaper.
    Use the images from the wallpaper directory to set your desired wallpaper.